 Joe Biden's economic recovery has a narrative.
-Now, it needs a legacy.
+Now it needs a legacy.

 Exactly which agenda items will be included remains unclear—as does the ultimate legislative strategy.
 White House aides are in the early stages of developing a piecemeal legislative approach for key pieces of the proposal, according to sources who have been in touch with the administration on these plans.
 On the climate front, for example, the White House has signaled that environmental justice and a clean energy standard would be top priorities for an infrastructure package, but hasn’t clarified whether the push for those items would be bipartisan or through reconciliation.
 On his end, DeFazio is gearing up to reintroduce a sweeping $1.5 trillion infrastructure bill that passed the House last year and working with the White House and congressional leadership to determine whether its $500 billion surface transportation reauthorization—which expires in September—might be peeled off into its own separate bill.

 There’s also an expectation that the major elements won’t be revealed until late summer, giving the White House time to build both a political argument and bipartisan support for its initiatives.
 But some progressives are already balking at the idea of dragging out a process they expect will end with a budget bill passed only with Democratic votes.
 In the meantime, the White House has been discussing another possible method to implement some of the Build Back Better priorities: A “skinny budget,” a wish list of spending requests administrations often release early in their first terms.
-The White House is eyeing a major boost in annual non-defense spending—somewhere between 15 and 20 percent, or $100 to $150 billion dollars, according to sources familiar with the preliminary discussions.
-While the amounts may seem paltry next to the nearly $2 trillion Congress just spent, these amounts would fund permanent line items, marking a long-term investment that could support elements of Biden’s plans promises.
+The White House is eyeing a major boost in annual non-defense spending—somewhere between 15 and 20 percent, or $100 to $150 billion, according to sources familiar with the preliminary discussions.
+While the amounts may seem paltry next to the nearly $2 trillion Congress just spent, these amounts would fund permanent line items, marking a long-term investment that could support elements of Biden’s campaign plans.
 (An OMB spokesperson did not respond to a request for comment.)

 For now, Biden is set to be defined as a president who put the country back on the path it had been on before the pandemic struck.
 Whatever comes together for his jobs and infrastructure aspirations will, in all likelihood, but what determines whether he’s recalled for more than that.